Skinny Creamy Italian Chicken Skillet is quick, creamy, and satisfying – and made with ZERO cream!

 Made in one skillet, and extremely filling, this is one mouthwatering dinner that will keep hungry bellies full and satisfied for hours.

 Start by marinating chicken breasts in a lip-smacking, flavor-packed marinade.
 (BTW – I made 1/4 of the chicken for the photos below!)
-I love using Just BARE Chicken breasts because they have no added hormones or antibiotics, AND they come pre-trimmed, FTW.

 In a large, Ziplock bag place 2 Tablespoons pre-made pesto.
 You can use my homemade recipe, or buy it pre-made from the store.
 This pre-made pesto from Trader Joe’s is fantastic.
 I’ve used it dozens of times for different recipes and it always tastes really fresh.